-There are two studentships available and each is awarded for an eight-week period during December to February, and remuneration is $2,086.54 gross per fortnight.
+There are three studentships available and each is awarded for an eight-week period during December to February, and remuneration is $2,170.85 gross per fortnight.
 Applications will be assessed on the merit of the applicant.

 For general enquiries on studentships contact Frank Udovicic (9252 2313, firstname.lastname@example.org).

-Applications should include curriculum vitae (including university transcript), two referees, and a brief covering letter explaining how the applicant would benefit from the Jim Willis Studentship and how they can contribute to research at the Royal Botanic Gardens Victoria, and reasons for preference of particular project.
+Applications should include a curriculum vitae (including university transcript), two referees, and a brief cover letter explaining how the applicant would benefit from the Jim Willis Studentship and how they can contribute to research at Royal Botanic Gardens Victoria, and reasons for their preference of a particular project.